 - Provide feedback, both positive and negative to you.

 - Monitor sales and listing activity and keep you informed of the real estate market.
 For example, new competition.

 - Personally answer calls about you property.

-- Train you on using digital signatures or Cartavi document management.
-(Paperless)
+- Train you on using digital signatures (DocuSign) and online document management.

 - Be available to show your home either personally or by an associate on my team.

 Technology on my iPad has transformed my business